 The city of Waukegan is situated eight miles south of the Wisconsin border on the shores of Lake Michigan in Lake County.
 The community is one of the oldest in Illinois, dating back to the early 1800s when it was known as "Little Fort."

 Waukegan's name was derived from a Potawatomi word meaning "little fort" and became the official name in 1849.

 Early Waukegan, a Manufacturing City

-As a lake port, much of the early economy focused around shipping agriculture goods to the larger city of Chicago by way of Lake Michigan.
+As a lake port, much of the early economy in Waukegan, IL, focused on shipping agricultural goods to the larger city of Chicago by way of Lake Michigan.
 However, when the railroad came to the town in 1855, interest was turned to manufacturing.

 Recent Revitalization of Downtown Waukegan, IL

-The plan involves what would be a multi-million dollar face lift for the city.
-With over three miles of lakefront and two harbors, the future of the city could easily be tied with recreational boating and lavish lake parks.
-There are plans for waterfront condominiums and other residential spaces to bring interest to those wishing to live outside of the larger cities.
+With over three miles of lakefront and two harbors, the city's future could easily be tied with recreational boating and lavish lake parks.
+There are plans for waterfront condominiums and other residential spaces to bring interest to those wishing to live outside the larger cities.

 The area has big plans, all stemming from the local government.
-The City of Waukegan planners are making process towards their goal.
+The Waukegan city planners are making progress towards their goal.
 You can research the city website for information on planning and other city services and historical information.
 You can also visit the city hall at: